yalazad/Time-Series/README.md

 ## Language
 R language
 ## Tools
-In this Repository the used skills are:
+In this repository the used skills are:

 * Linear regression
 * Holt-Winters